almostrealism/flowtree/README.md

 |💜 Planned| **Metamerise** | Embedded device operations for interactive art installations. | Requires **FeedGrowth**. |

-If you want to use the tools provided here, please contact ashesfall@almostrealism.com for help.
+If you want to use the tools provided here, or you are interested in the concept of open source art pieces and want to contribute please contact ashesfall@almostrealism.com for help.

 ```
 #!java